metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 The Buccaneers enter the game with all their key injured players active.

 **Chicago covers if**
 their offense can somehow score at least 17 points against Tampa's defense.
 Certainly possible if the Buccaneers end up stalling too much against Chicago's top-tier defense.
+Robert Quinn coming back would be an incredibly positive development for the Bears.

 ***